 Neither Beth nor Kaufka reflects my origins and ancestral lineage, but both are a part of me.

 George Floyd’s murder was a pivotal event for our nation and my family.
 I cut ties to my adoptive family.
-They believe it is they who are the truly oppressed.
+They believe it is they who are truly oppressed—because they are white.
 Though my adoptive mother was the one who first started our estrangement, she now says that I “cancelled” her, which absolves her of responsibility.
 My adoptive father has always been distant.
 My sister follows their lead.
 And so, we agreed to go our separate ways.

 I am unfamilied.